junegunn/vader.vim/README.md

 ### Search history may not be correctly updated

 This is likely a bug of Vim itself.
-For some reason, search history is not correctly updated when searches are performed inside a Do-block.
+For some reason, search history is not correctly updated when searches are performed inside a Do block.
 The following test scenario fails due to this problem.

 ```vim